eltonvs/coding-style/README.md

 button.btn(data-component="collapse")
 ```

-Insert the title of block, separate block element by a blank line and agroup the inners block elements.
+Insert the title of block, separate block element by a blank line and group the inner block together.

 ```pug
 //- Good